chakrabar/chakrabar.github.io/_posts/wip/2018-08-14-nosql-and-scalability.md

 7. SQL does better in terms of security (generally) and encryption.
 So for things like confidential data, health records etc. relational databases are preferred over NoSQL (they generally store data as-is).
 8. Data is de-normalized in NoSQL databases.
 Space is not considered one of the issues.
 9. NoSQL provides no and/or very flexible schema.
 So schema updates are totally hassle-free.
-n.
-SQL is CA (Consistent & Available).
+10. SQL is CA (Consistent & Available).
 NoSQL are partition-tolerant.
 Sharding comes naturally.
 11. Many of the NoSQL databases directly support caching.
 Since all data are in one place (document, key-value), it naturally works as a cache.
 12. Generally reads are much faster in NoSQL because of the lack of complex queries and joins.
 Also they support distributed querying naturally, as different pieces of data can be fetched independently of each other in a distributed manner.

-# Distributed systems
+# Distributed (database) systems

+Why distribute?
+Means, why use more than one machine?

+1. The data storage needs might exceed one machine
+2. Redundancy for reliability, if one machine goes down there are alternatives
+3. To handle heavy load (too many requests), put multiple copies behind a load-balancer

 ## Distributed system fallacies